Veal’s Ice Tree in Indianapolis

 As you drive near exit 99 on I-74, you might do a double take as you see a cloud of ice erupting just off the highway.
 For over 50 years, the family of Mr. Veal has created this winter masterpiece dubbed “Ice Tree.”
-Made by letting mother nature freeze a continuous spray of water over a ever growing tower of lumber, tree branches, twine and scrap metal, the ice tree is a collaboration of mother nature and man-made beauty.
+Made by letting mother nature freeze a continuous spray of water over an ever growing tower of lumber, tree branches, twine and scrap metal, the ice tree is a collaboration of mother nature and man-made beauty.

-Estimated to be nearly 60 feet at the time of our visit (Winter 2014), the Veal family continues to build the sculpture/structure and hopes to bring it to a record breaking 76 feet (which will beat their record of 75 feet from the 80’s).
+Estimated to be nearly 60 feet at the time of our visit, the Veal family continues to build the sculpture/structure and hopes to bring it to a record breaking 76 feet (which will beat their record of 75 feet from the 80’s).
 Bright colors are added to the water and applied using a hand sprayer to add to the beauty of the Ice Tree.

 Please park on the blacktop and do not walk on the snow or ice.
 It is VERY slippery.
 You are invited to visit and there is no cost or fee.

 | Website |

 Directions from the Ice Tree Facebook Page (If you enter the address into your GPS, it might lead you astray).
 1. From I-465 take I-74 east toward Cincinnati.
 2. Exit at #99, Acton Rd.
 3. Go south to Southeastern Ave.
 (1st road) and turn left-east.
 4. Turn left at the first drive after the sharp curve.

 11333 Southeastern Avenue